ecdedios/knowledge-graph-rag/README.md

-# RAG powered by a Knowledge Graph
+# RAG powered by a knowledge graph
 > A beginner’s tutorial for automated knowledge graph construction and RAG implementation using OpenAI's ChatGPT and Neo4j.